wcko87/beatoraja-english-guide/Scores-and-Clears.md

 You can press key 6 on the result screen to view the gauge graph for each of the different gauges, as if you were playing the song on that gauge.

+**Note:** Gauges do not affect timing windows or score.
+The only way your score can be affected is when you fail out of the song on HARD gauge and above.
+Gauges are only used to obtain better clear statuses (lamps).

 ## Clear Status
 Typically the clear status on a song represents the hardest gauge you have cleared a song on.
 However, there are other clear statuses, like a full combo, which can be obtained regardless of the gauge you play on.